ennnbeee/AutopilotGroupTagger/README.md

 ### Authentication with TenantId

-Run the script with the your Entra ID Tenant ID passed to the `tenantID` parameter:
+Run the script with the your Entra ID Tenant ID passed to the `tenantID` parameter e.g.:

 ```powershell
 .\AutopilotGroupTagger.ps1 -tenantID '437e8ffb-3030-469a-99da-e5b527908099'